bartossh/AlGo/README.md

 2. [Tries](https://github.com/bartossh/AlGo/blob/main/tries/tries.go) - Tries are a form of string-indexed look-up data structure, which is used to store a dictionary list of words that can be searched on in a manner that allows for efficient generation of completion lists.
 3. [MaxSubArray](https://github.com/bartossh/AlGo/blob/main/maximumsubarray/maximumsubarray.go) - The maximum sum subarray problem, also known as the maximum segment sum problem, is the task of finding a contiguous subarray with the largest sum, within a given one-dimensional array A[1...n] of numbers
 4. [Fifo Buffer](https://github.com/bartossh/AlGo/blob/main/fifobuf/fifobuf.go) - First in first out buffer is a buffer that queues data in a way that items are retrieved in the order they are added.
+5. [Circular Buffer](https://github.com/bartossh/AlGo/blob/main/circularbuf/circularbuf.go) - circular buffer is a buffer allowing to move in circle using next and prev methods.
+It has some extensions methods such as seek and seek remove.

 ### Math